Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lessons19.md

 ## 🧑‍💻 Test yourself
 1. 📕 What is the purpose of a `constructor` function and how does it differ from regular functions?
+- Answer:

+>> Used to set the contract's owner.

 2. 📕 Why is it necessary to restrict access to the `withdraw` function?
+- Answer:

+>> To prevent external calls to the function leading to draining of funds from the contract.

 3. 🧑‍💻 Write a function called `withdrawOnlyFirstAccountRemix` that allows only the first Remix account to withdraw all funds from the contract.